nicoespeon/understandlegacycode.com/content/blog/a-process-to-do-safe-changes-in-a-complex-codebase/index.md

 ---
-title: A simple technique to do safe changes in a complex codebase
+title: Use the Mikado Method to do safe changes in a complex codebase
 date: 2020-01-28T12:18:27.306Z
 image: /assets/mikado-game.jpg
 description: >-